 Our lack of knowledge makes us feel vulnerable.

 If you don’t know much about investing, you have to put your trust in someone who claims they do.
-So there’s a powerful reason not to engage with investment – you don’t know enough about it to feel comfortable doing it and the whole thing makes you feel vulnerable.
+So there’s a powerful reason not to engage with the world of investing.
+Put simply, you may not know enough about it.

-There’s a way to get over this of course, and it is to educate yourself on the subject.
+There’s a very simple way to overcome this, and it is to have a little knowledge on the subject.

-The fear of feeling or looking stupid is one of the most powerful factors in decision-making and not making decisions – because it holds people back from doing things that could be of benefit to them.
+Feeling a bit thick (words used by a client of mine recently) comes from a variety of sources.
+It’s one of the most powerful factors in decision-making or decision paralysis.
+It holds people back from doing things that could be of benefit to them.

 I lost a good chunk of change in the past